VladimirV99/BlogApp/README.md

 ## License

 Blog is licensed under the MIT license.
-That means you are free to modify and distribute the software for commercial purposes (even under different terms or without source code) or use is privately.
+You are free to modify and distribute the software for commercial purposes (even under different terms or without source code) or use it privately.
 The only condition is that a copy of the license must be included with the software.

 ## Contributing